ABV: Alcohol by Volume.

 Capsule: The foil or plastic the covers the cork and neck of a wine bottle.

 Carbonic Maceration: A method of producing light-bodied, fresh and fruity red wines.
 Instead of crushing the grapes and releasing the juices to be fermented by yeasts, whole grape bunches are placed in a tank and the oxygen is displaced by carbon dioxide.
 Fermentation starts inside the berry, producing some alcohol as well as fruity aromatics.
-In practice, the weight of the grapes on the top crushes the grapes on the bottom and the yeasts ferments the juice.

 Case: A case of wine in the United States typically contains 12 standard 750ml bottles of wine or 9 liters.